richiejp/jdp/docs/src/bug-tagging.md

 # Bug Tagging

-Usually, a bug tag, is a way of linking a failing test with a known bug.
-Generally speaking though, it is a many-to-many relation between two types of object, niether of which may be a 'bug'.
+Usually, a bug tag, is a way of linking a test with a known bug or ticket.
+It contains the identity of a test and the identity of a bug.

+This can be generalised to a relation between two types of object, niether of which may be a 'bug' or a test.
+So we could call these 'relation tags' or similar.

 Some testing and issue tracking frameworks have a way of defining relationships between objects, others don't.
 Most however, allow one to make comments on issues or tests (or other objects).
 JDP can parse these comments and extract bug tags from them.

-## Tagging in OpenQA
+## OpenQA

 In OpenQA we can tag test failures with bug references by commenting on a job with something like: